During the lease term in Old Town

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Old Town.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for landlords in Old Town
+a useful archive for rental investors in Old Town

-- Before you rent out your property in Old Town
+- Before you rent out your rental in Old Town

 - Collections and evictions